jump-dev/jump-dev.github.io/_posts/2024-09-04-open-energy-models.md

 seems a lot like some of the multi-objective solution algorithms that are built into [MultiObjectiveAlgorithms.jl](https://github.com/jump-dev/MultiObjectiveAlgorithms.jl).
-Similarly, I have been developing [SDDP.jl](http://sddp.dev) for nearly 10 years.
-SDDP.jl is built to solve multistage stochastic optimization problems using a form of Benders decomposition, and it is already used to solve energy-related problems, such as the
-[JADE model at the New Zealand Electricity Authority](https://www.emi.ea.govt.nz/Wholesale/Tools/JADE).
+Similarly, I develop [SDDP.jl](http://sddp.dev), which is a generic library for solving multistage stochastic optimization problems using a form of Benders decomposition.
+SDDP.jlj is used to solve energy-related problems, such as the [JADE model at the New Zealand Electricity Authority](https://www.emi.ea.govt.nz/Wholesale/Tools/JADE).
 It would be useful to understand more about how SpineOpt implements these meta-solvers, and whether it is possible to re-use common packages such as